-The Breton designer, artist, and furniture maker Jean-Luc Le Mounier has been acquainted with the world of craftsmanship since his childhood, a large part of which was spent in the workshop of his grandfather, a carpenter.
+The Brittany-based designer, artist, and furniture maker Jean-Luc Le Mounier has been acquainted with the world of craftsmanship since his childhood, a large part of which was spent in the workshop of his grandfather, a carpenter.
 “Already when I was very young,” says Le Mounier, “I was passionate about building objects, I made miniature wooden furniture, I tested all kinds of things, just like today.”

 At the age of 18, he committed himself to a life of cabinetmaking, enrolling at the elite Compagnons du Devoir.
 The prestigious school lived up to its reputation for rigor—for the subsequent decade Le Mounier trained “a bit like the samurai,” he says, seven days a week until his craft was thoroughly mastered, his title, Compagnon du Devoir, unquestionable.

 In 2003, Le Mounier opened his own workshop in Dinard, collaborating with a number of prominent designers, notably the famous Maria Pergay, whom he credits with pushing him to “take more risks, and to understand that nothing is impossible to achieve.”

 In 2010, Le Mounier committed himself entirely to his own designs.
 He finds inspiration everywhere, but in particular in nature, architecture, and the fashion industry, which he’s observed with admiration for years for its unbridled creativity.

 Each composition reveals a certain boldness and sensitivity.
 Behind all of his creations “there is an idea, a story,” often originating in his particular region of France, or from his meetings, or his holiday memories.
 However intimate these ideas often are, his primary goal is to properly evoke the wonder he finds in them.
 He believes that a project is only truly successful when his audience is able to explain to him what “it feels like to see [the] work and not the other way around.”